privacy-scaling-explorations/zkevm-circuits/docs/Tx_Circuit.md

 - constraints for columns that are boolean indicators:
     - `is_call_data`, `is_caller_address`, `is_chain_id`, `is_tag_block_num`, `is_l1_msg` are boolean;
-    - Conditions for each type of `LookupCondition::xx` imposed correctly in accordance with the way they are assigned.
+    - Conditions for each type of `LookupCondition::xx` are imposed correctly in accordance with the way they are assigned.

 - lookup to tx_table for CallData (LookupCondition::TxCallData)
     - triggered when tag is CallDataLength and CallDataLength is not 0;
     - Lookup tx table to validate call_data_gas_cost_acc;
     - Lookup tx table to validate last call data byte in tx has index = call_data_length-1 when the call data length is larger than 0.

-- lookup to RLP table for tx_type when the latter is `L1Msg`, to check that the corrsponding hash format in RLP table is `L1MsgHash`.
+- lookup to RLP table for tx_type when the latter is `L1Msg`, to check that the corresponding hash format in RLP table is `L1MsgHash`.

 - lookup to RLP table for signing (LookupCondition::RlpSignTag)
     - triggered when tx_tag is one of the following: Nonce, GasPrice, Gas, CalleeAddress, Value, CallDataRLC, TxSignLength, TxSignRLC;
     - Lookup RLP table to validate the value correspond to any of these tags with the corresponding sign format `TxSignPreEip155` (for `tx_type==PreEip155`) or `TxSignEip155` (for `tx_type==Eip155`).

-- lookup to RLP table for hasing (LookupCondition::RlpHashTag and LookupCondition::L1MsgHash)
+- lookup to RLP table for hashing (LookupCondition::RlpHashTag and LookupCondition::L1MsgHash)
-    - LookupCondition::RlpHashTag triggerd when tx_tag is one of the following: Nonce, GasPrice, Gas, CalleeAddress, Value, CallDataRLC, TxDataGasCost, SigV, SigR, SigS, TxHashLength, TxHashRLC;
+    - LookupCondition::RlpHashTag triggered when tx_tag is one of the following: Nonce, GasPrice, Gas, CalleeAddress, Value, CallDataRLC, TxDataGasCost, SigV, SigR, SigS, TxHashLength, TxHashRLC;
-    - LookupCondition::L1MsgHash triggerd when tx_tag is one of the following: Nonce, Gas, CalleeAddress, Value, CallDataRLC, CallerAddress, TxHashLength, TxHashRLC;
+    - LookupCondition::L1MsgHash triggered when tx_tag is one of the following: Nonce, Gas, CalleeAddress, Value, CallDataRLC, CallerAddress, TxHashLength, TxHashRLC;
     - Lookup RLP table to validate the value correspond to any of these tags with the corresponding hash format `L1MsgHash`(for `tx_type==L1Msg`) or `TxHashPreEip155` (for `tx_type==PreEip155`) or `TxHashEip155` (for `tx_type==Eip155`).

 - lookup to sig table for signature information `(msg_hash_rlc, v, r, s, sv_address)`